-The most important role of the pressure regulation module (Figure 15) is to compensate for small helium leaks through O-rings, couplings, and possible air-line cracks that require the helium circuit to be recharged periodically.
-Having a 60 cubic foot cylinder of helium connected to the pressure regulation module should allow the circuit to be service-free for a long time, and the goal is to synchronize the bottle refill with the cold head swaps or overall antenna maintenance and repairs.
+The most crucial role of the pressure regulation module (Figure 15) is to compensate for small helium leaks through O-rings, couplings, and possible air-line cracks that require the helium circuit to be recharged periodically.
+Having a 60 cubic-foot helium cylinder connected to the pressure regulation module should allow the circuit to be service-free for a long time, and the goal is to synchronize the bottle refill with the cold head swaps or overall antenna maintenance and repairs.